marioscloud/BusyBox-Webserver-Hello/README.md

 sh
 ps aux | grep busybox
 sudo kill -9 <PID>

 This README provides clear instructions on how to set up and run your BusyBox web server.
 Feel free to adjust any details to better suit your project's specifics.
+Thanks for reading.